 Native advertising works in this context because it simply transplants natural real-world advertising into the digital context.
 Any game or app featuring billboards, posters, and flyers could take advantage of this.

 2. Crossy Road – Cross Promotion through Gameplay

 In hit game Crossy Road, playing as a different character changes the state of the game world.
-If you switch from the default chicken character to the Old Time Lady, the world will change to a sepia colour and you’ll play along to a 1920s piano sound track to make unlocking something new feel important.
+If you switch from the default chicken character to the Old Time Lady, the world will change to a sepia color and you’ll play along to a 1920s piano soundtrack to make unlocking something new feel important.

 What marketers can learn from this: If you create a solid basis for your game or app that allows for easy adaptation of content, you can more easily change to suit the demand of your advertisers.

 Need help clearing a tough level and want to avoid spending to do so?
 Rovio understood that some players think like this, so they added an interesting native advertising option to Angry Birds Go.

 Advertisers wishing to reach players in-game had the option of essentially paying for power-ups on behalf of users.
 At the start of a level, users have an option to run the level plainly or to use a power-up which carries a clear sponsor label so they know who gave it to them.

 The result is that players who clear the level with the help of a power-up know who to thank for allowing them to do so.
 By removing the need to purchase an expensive IAP, it allows lower spenders the chance to progress and begins to build brand loyalty.